Simplicial Approximation of Deforming 3D Spaces for Visualizing Fusion Plasma Simulation Data: Conclusion

-The authors thank Drs.
+\acknowledgments{ he authors thank Drs.
 Choong-Seock Chang, Michael Churchill, Robert Hager, Seung-Hoe Ku, Zeyu Guo, and Rephael Wenger for insightful discussions.
-This research is supported by DOE DE-SC0022753, NSF OAC-2311878, NSF OAC-2313123, NSF IIS-1955764.
-This research is also supported by the Exascale Computing Project (ECP), project number 17-SC-20-SC, a collaborative effort of the U.S. Department of Energy Office of Science and the National Nuclear Security Administration.
-It is also supported by the U.S. Department of Energy, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357.
+This research is supported by DOE DE-SC0022753.
+It is also supported by the U.S. Department of Energy, Office of Advanced Scientific Computing Research, Scientific Discovery through Advanced Computing (SciDAC) program of the U.S. Department of Energy under Contract No. DE-AC02-06CH11357. }